 You can buy a good tuning plate for your smoker, or you can make something to do the same job.
-I like to use a heavy-duty sheet pan and drill hole in it until I get the smoke to spread evenly.
-Also, a slight bend down the middle of the pan will let the grease pool it the corners for easy cleaning.
+I like to use a heavy-duty sheet pan and drill holes in it until I get the smoke to spread evenly.
+Also, a slight bend down the middle of the pan will let the grease pool in the corners for easy cleaning.

 Finally, you can wrap old grill grates with heavy-duty aluminum foil, if you need to increase airflow poke a few holes in the foil.
 When the foil burns through or gets too greasy, then discard it and rewrap.

 Thermometers are very important.
 Your smoker includes a thermometer on the top of your lid, but do you cook there, no!
 I would add two thermometers about five inches from each end and 3 inches above the cooking rack.

 Start by using a small drill bit to make pilot holes.
 Then using a 3/8 inch drill bit, finish the holes and attach your thermometers.
 I don’t prefer to drill holes in my smoker, so I use a two probe meat thermometer.

 I place one probe on top of the meat I am smoking and insert the second probe in the thickest part of my meat.
 By setting the first probe on top of the meat, I can keep track of the temperature inside the smoke.

 Seal tape is great for maintaining good flow.
 Your biggest leak in a smoker is always the door or lid.
 If you buy a roll or two of seal tape, you can reduce or stop the leaks on your main chamber and your firebox.
 I always leave a small gap just to the right of the handle, so I have a place to run the wire for my two probe meat thermometer.